Chinmayguptha/Doodle-game/README.md

-# Doodle-game
+# JS-Final-Project-Doodle-Jump-

-This project is a full-fledged emulation of the iconic mobile game Doodle Jump, built using HTML5 Canvas and Vanilla JavaScript.
-Developed as part of an internship project, this version reimagines the addictive jumping mechanics and endless platform gameplay for both desktop and mobile browsers, with a focus on performance, responsiveness, and user experience.

-**🎮 Features**
-**Smooth Gameplay Mechanics:** The player controls a constantly jumping character navigating through an infinite array of platforms by tilting the device (on mobile) or using keyboard controls (on desktop).

-**Dynamic Difficulty Progression:** As the player climbs higher, the game difficulty gradually increases by introducing: Faster scrolling speeds Moving platforms Randomized platform placement

-**Interactive Obstacles & Enemies:** Includes moving obstacles that players must avoid while jumping.
-Collision detection and enemy interactions add an extra layer of challenge.

-**Score Tracking:** Real-time score system that updates as the player ascends, encouraging replayability and personal high-score challenges.

-**🧰 Tech Stack**
+The project is the emulation of the famous mobile game 'Doodle Jump' .

+Techniques and Tools used:

+1. HTML5 Canvas has for the development of UI.
+2. Vanilla Javascript for the interaction with UI.
+3. Accelerometer feature given by HTML5 to play the game in mobile phones.
+5. Implements the platform based gaming technique.
+6. Game loop for smooth rendering and update of the UI.
+7. Local Storage to store the highest score.

+Features:

+1. Can be played in both mobile and pc.
+2. Different obstacles during the game play to make it difficult for the users to play.
+3. Different boosters to restore player health and regain the power.
+4. Increase in difficulty level with the increase in score.

-**HTML5** Structuring the game layout and embedding the canvas element.
+Experience the game with the given link: https://krishuthapa.github.io/JS-Final-Project-Doodle-Jump-/
-**CSS3** Styling the game container and ensuring responsiveness across devices.
-**JavaScript (Vanilla)** Core game logic, animations, collision detection, and user input handling